shareloqs/MPSDynamics/docs/src/convergence.md

   - The convergence parameter is the bond dimension of the MPS, which defines the manifold on which the time evolution is constrained.
 To ensure convergence, multiple bond dimensions can be tested: `convparams = [bond1, bond2, bond3]`.
 - Two-Sites Time-Dependent Variational Principle (2TDVP):
   - Selected using: `method = :2TDVP`.
   - The convergence parameter is the SVD singular value truncation threshold, which determines the precision of the truncation during simulations.
 Multiple truncation thresholds can be tested: `convparams = [trunc1, trunc2, trunc3]`.
-The bond dimensions at each chain-site and at each time-step can be saved by specifying `savebonddims = true`.
+  - The bond dimensions at each chain-site and at each time-step can be saved by specifying `savebonddims = true`.
 The maximum allowed value of bond dimension can be chosen by setting the `Dlim` option.
 - Adaptive Time-Dependent Variational Principle (DTDVP):
   - Selected using: `method = :DTDVP`.
   - The convergence parameter is the target precision for the adaptive algorithm.
 Multiple precision values can be provided to test convergence: `convparams = [prec1, prec2, prec3]`.
-The bond dimensions at each chain-site and at each time-step can be saved by specifying `savebonddims = true`.
+  - The bond dimensions at each chain-site and at each time-step can be saved by specifying `savebonddims = true`.
 The maximum allowed value of bond dimension can be chosen by setting the `Dlim` option.

 ### Time-step
-The simulation time-step has to be set small enough as to capture energy fluctuations ??? say something
+The time step used in simulations must be small enough to accurately capture the dynamics of the system.
+To ensure convergence, gradually reduce the time step until key observables (e.g., energy, population dynamics, or correlation functions) stabilize.
+It is often practical to test a range of time steps and assess their impact on results to determine an optimal balance between accuracy and computational cost.

 =======